awguitar86/BargainPrismaServer/README.md

 ## Dependencies

-After cloning the repo, make sure to install all dependencies
+After cloning the repo, cd into BargainPrismaServer and install all dependencies

 ```
+cd BargainPrismaServer
 npm install
 ```